 The Group's core operation is its insurance business and it generally makes investments based on cash inflows mainly arising from insurance premiums.
-Investment assets are managed in two categories, which are "Assets backing insurance liabilities" corresponding to long-term insurance contracts such as deposit type insurance and annuity, and "Other".
+Therefore, the Group is working toward long-term and stable profit and effective liquidity maintenance through appropriate Asset Liability Management ("ALM") based risk control that takes into consideration the characteristics of insurance products.